How far can you really get without a college degree?

 Bill Gates started Microsoft when he was 19 and has since become one of the world’s wealthiest people.
 Mark Zuckerberg owns one of the most highly-valued tech companies in the U.S..
 Steve Jobs founded Apple in his garage.

 What do these three people have in common?
 None of them finished college; in fact, Bill Gates is considered “Harvard’s most successful dropout.”
 What’s more, there are countless others who have gone on to start successful businesses without first earning a bachelor’s degree.
 So, considering modern opportunities and technological advances, is a degree still necessary?
-Or is it possible to succeed without college?
+Or is it possible to succeed without a college education?

 The short answer is “yes.”
 It is possible to succeed without college.
 But the longer answer is that succeeding without college—especially to the level that Gates, Zuckerberg, and Jobs did—is the exception, not the rule.
 To have a truly successful career, earning a college degree gives you a clear advantage.